cloudflare/cloudflare-docs/content/version-management/_partials/_enable-versioning.md

 {{<Aside type="note">}}

-If you cannot enable Version Management, make sure your zone, account, and user meet the requirements defined in [Limitations](/version-management/#limitations).
+If you cannot enable Version Management, make sure your zone, account, and user meet the [requirements](/version-management/#requirements).

 {{</Aside>}}